nordicenergy/nordicenergy-sdk/TYPEDOC.md

 [Here](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) is the documentation of AWS, just follow it!

->Don't forget the two points mentioned above
+>Don't forget the two points mentinetd above

 ### Method 2: Use AWS CLI